Background pattern

 Warnings and precautions

-If you have problems urinating (such as spinal cord or prostate problems, or bladder problems), please consult your doctor.
+If you have problems with urination (such as spinal cord or prostate problems, or bladder problems), please consult your doctor.

-If you have kidney insufficiency, please consult your doctor; if necessary, you will take a lower dose.
+If you are a patient with renal insufficiency, please consult your doctor; if necessary, you will take a lower dose.
 Your doctor will determine the new dose.

-If you are scheduled to undergo an allergy test, consult your doctor if you should stop taking cetirizine a few days beforethe same.
-Thismedication may affect the results of your allergy tests.
+If you are scheduled to undergo an allergy test, consult your doctor if you should discontinue cetirizine a few days before the test.
+This medicine may affect the results of your allergy tests.

 No clinically significant interactions have been observed between alcohol (with a blood level of 0.5 per thousand (g/l), corresponding to a glass of wine) and the use of cetirizine at normal doses.
-However, there are no available safety data when taking together higher doses of cetirizine and alcohol.
+However, safety data are not available when higher doses of cetirizine and alcohol are taken together.

 Therefore, as with all antihistamines, it is recommended to avoid taking cetirizine with alcohol.